jhpyle/docassemble/_docs/api.md

 privileges of `admin` or `developer` can obtain API keys.

 For security, API keys can be restricted to particular IP addresses or particular HTTP referrers.
-A user can create more than one API key.
+A user can create more than one API key and give different security restrictions to each key.

 An API key is tied to the user; when the API call authenticates, the user effectively logs in.
-If the API call uses one of the "session" functions, the user in the interview will be the owner of the API key.
-As discussed [below](#secret), the owner of an API key can access the encrypted interview answers of any user, if that user's username and password are known, but the identity of the user in the interview will always be that of the owner of the API key.
+The holder of an API key can do anything the user can do.
+If the API call uses one of the "session" functions, the user in the interview (for purposes of [`user_info()`], etc.) will be the user who owns the API key.
+As discussed [below](#secret), it is possible to use the API to access the encrypted interview answers of another user by supplying that user's username and password.
+However, even when another user's `secret` is used, the identity of the user in the interview will always be that of the owner of the API key.

 # <a name="calling"></a>How to call the API